-The first of these will take place on the 23rd March 2020 10-12.30 / the second will take place on the 30th March 2020 10-12.30.
+The first of these will take place on Thursday 10 March 2022 from 10am-12.30pm; the second will take place on Thursday 17 March 2022 from 10am-12.30pm.
 Both of these are necessary to complete the full training.
-If you have any questions about how this day will run virtually please get in touch with Sarah at firstname.lastname@example.org.
+If you have any questions about how this day will run virtually please get in touch with with the team at firstname.lastname@example.org.

 This brand new course is designed to help you reach out to communities your organisation may not currently be engaging with and to explore practical ways to involve them in your organisation’s fundraising.
 It will be taught in partnership with Na'eem Raza.

-At a time where the world feels increasingly fractured, it seems more important than ever for the arts and cultural sectors to play a role in bringing communities together.
+At a time where the world feels increasingly fractured, it is more important than ever for the arts and cultural sectors to play a role in bringing communities together.
 Could your organisation be successful in raising money from particular ethnic or religious communities?
 And what will you need to consider to ensure that your communications are engaging and sensitive?

-This course is designed to give you practical tools to reach new communities, and to start you on a journey to make these new relationships long lasting and meaningful for both your organisation and your donors.
+This course is designed to help you to understand how giving works in a diverse range of communities, using giving in the Muslim community as an in-depth case study.
+It will help to start you on a journey to make new relationships which are meaningful for both your organisation and your donors.

-Anyone in an organisation hoping to find ways to reach new and diverse donor communities.
+Those hoping to find ways to reach new and diverse donor communities.